-- 1. All exterior, classroom and lobby doors are locked. - 2.
+- 1. All exterior, classroom, and lobby doors are locked. - 2.
 To enter the building, visitors must buzz the office and ask for admittance.
-From there, visitors may enter the Front Office to sign in and receive a Visitor's Pass. - 3.
+From there, visitors may enter the main office to sign in and receive a visitor's pass. - 3.
 Students will not be released to persons who are not listed on the student's information sheet.
 Persons picking up students will need to be prepared to show ID. - 4.
-Tornado drills, fire drills and other safety activities are conducted frequently to enhance safety. - 5.
-Blocking the bus area, driveways and fire lanes is restricted.
+Tornado drills, fire drills, and other safety activities are conducted frequently to enhance safety. - 5.
+Blocking the bus area, driveways, and fire lanes is restricted.